Wayward Son (novel): Lamb

-Sequels
+Sequel

-Wayward Son is the second part of the Simon Snow Trilogy, with Any Way the Wind Blows being its sequel.
+Wayward Son is the second part of the Simon Snow trilogy, with Any Way the Wind Blows (2021) being its sequel.

 Reception

 Wayward Son received generally positive reviews from critics.
 NPR's Caitlyn Paxson described it as "a very enjoyable read, rendered even more fun than its predecessor by the fact that it isn't encumbered by its inspirational material."
 She continued by discussing how author Rainbow Rowell demonstrated her ability to develop characters who are not as similar to Harry Potter characters such as Draco Malfoy and the titular Harry Potter.
 Vox reporter Constance Grady agrees that the story is much like Harry Potter, but praises Carry Ons fanfiction-esque qualities, noting "it's enormous fun to read, a delirious candy-coated romp of a book that you can devour in a single evening."

 However, Grady argues that the book pales in comparison to its predecessor.
 She states that "Wayward Son was bound to be a slighter book than Carry On is.
 It can't pull off the same trick that Carry On did because that trick only works once.
 It can't turn fanon into canon for the first time all over again."
 Additionally, Paxson further brings up the question of colonizer magic versus indigenous magic and how Rowell barely touches on the idea.
 She notes, "A sprawling road trip book about the nature of magic in America runs inherently up against a dilemma: Is it responsible to create a vision of American magic that only represents its colonizers and immigrants?"
 Paxson expresses her desire that there was some sort of deeper type of understanding of and information about indigenous magic to reinforce that indigenous cultures are alive, but notes that Rowell's avoidance of the topic may also be a safe way to avoid possible cultural appropriation.

 The general public's reception of Wayward Son did not match its predecessor, but Grady describes the readers' relationship with the series as a "drive from its characters and from the reader's desire to spend time with those characters."

 Wayward Son won the 2019 Barnes & Noble Booksellers' Favorites in Young Adult Books.
 It was also nominated for the Goodreads Choice Award Nominee for Young Adult Fantasy & Science Fiction (2019) and was included on the American Library Association's "2020 YALSA Teens' Top Ten Titles".

+The audiobook, narrated by Euan Morton, received an AudioFile Earphones Award in 2019.